codingclub-bdcoe/Start-coding-journy/README.md

 *This repo is all about  starting  your journey towards the opensource contribution*

 # Task to Implement for the Second year
-1) Area of circle , triangle/
+1) Area of circle and triangle
-2)program to find  factories/
+2)program to find  factories
-3)program to find prime numbers;
+3)program to find prime numbers
-4)program to print different patterns of *;
+4)program to print different patterns of *

 # Task to Implement for the Third Year
 1)  Write a program  by using bubble sort
 2)  write a program by using quick sort